msberends/AMR/README.md

 <img src="https://msberends.github.io/AMR/AMR_intro.svg" align="center" height="300px" />

-The latest built **source package** (`AMR_latest.tar.gz`) can be found in folder [/data-raw/](https://github.com/msberends/AMR/tree/main/data-raw).

 `AMR` is a free, open-source and independent R package to simplify the analysis and prediction of Antimicrobial Resistance (AMR) and to work with microbial and antimicrobial data and properties, by using evidence-based methods.
 Our aim is to provide a standard for clean and reproducible antimicrobial resistance data analysis, that can therefore empower epidemiological analyses to continuously enable surveillance and treatment evaluation in any setting.
-It is currently being used in over 150 countries.
+It is currently being used in over 175 countries.

 After installing this package, R knows ~71,000 distinct microbial species and all ~570 antibiotic, antimycotic, and antiviral drugs by name and code (including ATC, WHONET/EARS-Net, PubChem, LOINC and SNOMED CT), and knows all about valid R/SI and MIC values.
 It supports any data format, including WHONET/EARS-Net data.
 Antimicrobial names and group names are available in Danish, Dutch, English, French, German, Italian, Portuguese and Spanish.